 c. forming ad hoc committees as necessary to organize and oversee Society activities, and

 d. appointing, in consultation with the Board, interim officers and directors to fill unexpired terms when a person is not able to complete his/her term.

 Section 2.
 The Vice-President shall act as President in the absence of the President in all of the above duties as required.

 Section 3.
 The Past President shall serve as counselor to the President and Board of Directors.

 Section 4.
 The Secretary/Treasurer shall keep minutes of all meetings of the general membership and Board; attend to all correspondence of the Society including the maintenance of an up-to-date membership list; collect dues; prepare ballots and administer elections; and notify the members of all meetings at least four weeks in advance.
 The officer shall have in his/her charge all of the records and reports of the Society, and keep full and complete accounts of all financial matters.

 Section 5.
-Five Directors-at-large, chosen by election by the membership, shall serve as counselors and liaison with the membership.
+Six Directors-at-large, chosen by election by the membership, shall serve as counselors and liaison with the membership.

 Section 6.
 The Board shall meet as needed to conduct necessary business of the society.
-A quorum of the Board shall be achieved with five of the members.
+A quorum of the Board shall be achieved with six of the members.

 Section 7.
-Terms of the Board members shall overlap so that the President, Secretary/Treasurer, and two Director-at-large shall be elected in odd years; the Vice-President and three Directors-at-large shall be elected in even years.
+Terms of the Board members shall overlap so that the President, Secretary/Treasurer, and three Director-at-large shall be elected in odd years; the Vice-President and three Directors-at-large shall be elected in even years.
 Terms of office for all officers shall be two years, commencing immediately after the annual business meeting.

 Article V: Elections

 Elections shall be held prior to the annual meeting of the Society.
 Nominations for each Board member shall be sought from the Society, and ballots shall be prepared and mailed out by the Secretary/Treasurer.
 Officers and Directors-at-large shall be elected by a majority of ballots cast.
 All members in good standing are eligible to vote.